 The show at the Portugal Pavilion highlights dances from various regions throughout the country.
 In addition to difference in dances, the show also highlights differences in costume throughout the country.

 This year the pavilion also brought in a singer to be part of the show.
 Henrique Cipriano, out of Toronto, is an engaging performer.
 He sings very well, and interacts with the audience throughout.

 The cultural display is located in the basement of the centre.
 Like the show it highlights the various regions of the country.
 The most interesting thing I learned is that Portugal is the only European country with it’s own tea growing region.
 I sampled some of the green tea, which is more robust than many of the green teas you find out there.
 I quite like that.

-The pictures below show off some of the other items that are part of the cultural display.
 One highlight of visiting the display was the volunteers that were running it.
 The volunteer performance at Folklorama is generally very high, but the volunteers here outdid themselves.

 If you visited Casa do Minho in the first week, don’t let that keep you away from the Portugal this week.
 There is more than enough Portuguese goodness to go around two pavilions.